Mary loves cooking from scratch using natural ingredients. Here she shares some of her favorite recipes and products.

-This is mixed together and sprinkled across the top in lieu of a pastry.
+Mix and sprinkle across the top instead of a pastry.

-Similar, to a crumble I also will make a mango cobbler.
-I will use basically the same ingredients, as I would but add the cobbler dough to the top.
+Similar to a crumble, I'll also make a mango cobbler.
+I will use the same ingredients but add the cobbler dough to the top.
 That is just like adding a biscuit dough to the top of a hot mixture of mango and spices.

 - 1 1/2 teaspoons baking powder

 - 1/2 cup milk

 Fresh Mango Salad

 I love having fresh mango in a salad.
 I can't think of anything it doesn't go with.
 I have had it in a green salad and also with pasta and rice salads.
 Because it doesn't have a strong flavor, it blends well with other flavors.

 I always think mango salsa looks wonderful on a table.
 It's bright yellow, mixed with red onions and green coriander, and just looks fresh and healthy.
 It can be eaten with a salad of meats, or pasta or whatever you want, even with fish or Mexican food.
 This can be served in a medium-sized bowl or in individual ramekin dishes.
 The vinegar dressing is a tangy contrast to the sweetness of the mango.